lpedrosa/lpedrosa.github.io/content/blog/why-i-built-envutils.md

 ## Make the environment last between commands

-One last common pattern that I wanted to be able to do was the ability to source a `dotenv` file for a given shell session, so I could use the overrides between command invocations.
-I still wanted to keep the `dotenv` file format, and avoid pre-appending `set` to each line just so I could run `call .env`.
+One last common pattern that I wanted to be able to do was the ability to source a `dotenv` file for a given shell session.
+This would enable the use of overrides across command invocations.
+I still aimed to keep the `dotenv` file format, and avoid needing to preface each line with a `set` solely for running `call .env`.

 That being said, I added the following commands to support this workflow: `New-Environment`, `Get-Environment`, and `Remove-Environment`.

-Here is an example of a workflow using these cmdlets:
+Here is an example workflow using these cmdlets:

 ```powershell
 # load the env into the shell session